BaconatorNoVeg/STG-Android/README.md

 ## Using the Source Files
 Just import the build.gradle file from your downloaded source code into Android Studio, and you'll be good to go from there.

-If you have any questions, or you would like to contribute to this project somehow, please do not hesitate to use the issue tracker or contact me on Discord: **Baconator_NoVeg#8550**.
+If you have any questions, or you would like to contribute to this project somehow, please do not hesitate to use the issue tracker to let me know.